Ebola lockdown brings Sierra Leone capital to a halt

 A parallel outbreak has so far killed 40 people out of 71 cases in the Democratic Republic of Congo.

-(Additional reporting by Bate Felix in Dakar, Joe Bavier in Abidjan and Phillip Stewart in Washington D.C.; Writing by Emma Farge and Joe Bavier; Editing by Crispian Balmer and Grant McCool)
+(Additional reporting by Bate Felix and Joe Bavier; Writing by Emma Farge; Editing by Crispian Balmer)